Lockon2000/StatusScraper/docs/lib/adapters/incidents.md

         - Cachet:
             - The cachet API calls this piece of information `'message'`.

+# Specification for the created incident updates at a status site

+A successfully created incident update with `createIncidentUpdate` should return a `dict` with the following keys:
+- `'ID'`:
+    - Type: `int`
+    - Description: This key should hold the newly created incident updates ID.
+    - Remarks Specific to an employed Status Site:
+        - Cachet:
+            - The cachet API calls this piece of information `'id'`.

 # Specification for the retrieved incident updates from a status site

-a successful retrieval of all incident updates at the status site with `readIncidentUpdates` should return a list containing dicts where each dict represents an incident update and contains the following keys:
+A successful retrieval of all incident updates at the status site with `readIncidentUpdates` should return a `list` containing `dicts` where each
+`dict` represents an incident update and contains the following keys:
 - `'ID'`:
     - Type: `int`
     - Description: This key should hold the ID of the incident udpate.